hanjm/fasthttpmiddleware/README.md

     time(response time), method(request method), path(request URL ath),
-    addr(remote address). if the status code is 2xx, the log level is info, otherwise, the log level is warn. if your app is behind of Nginx, you may meed to set xRealIp to True so that get an actual remote address.
+    addr(remote address). if the status code is 2xx, the log level is info, otherwise, the log level is warn. if your app is behind of Nginx, you may meed to set xRealIp to True so that get an really remote address.

-func NewPrometheusMiddleware(bindAddr string, xRealIp bool, logger *zap.Logger) Middleware
+func NewPrometheusMiddleware(bindAddr string, logger *zap.Logger) Middleware
     NewPrometheusMiddleware return a middleware which can be used by [prometheus](https://github.com/prometheus/prometheus) collecting
     metrics.
 The prometheus is a monitoring system and time series database.